ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 An
 [object-oriented programming](#object-oriented-programming-paradigm){.term}
 term meaning *one name, many forms*.
-It describes the ability of software to change its behavior dynamically.
+It describes the ability of software to change its behaviour dynamically.
 Two basic forms exist:   [run-time polymorphism]{.term}
 and [compile-time polymorphism]{.term}.